equivalent/dummy-sinatra-puma-socket-docker-app/README.md

 ## step 2 - Lunch NginX

-Create / Lunch NginX that is expecting connection on socket `/tmp/dummy-app/app.sock`
+Create & start NginX that is expecting connection on socket `/tmp/dummy-app/app.sock`

 for example: